-One hundred and twelve participants had standard EAM for 6 months, followed by 6 months of real-time EAM plus follow-up.
-Median age was 36 years, 68% were female, 82% were literate, and pre-ART CD4+ cell count was 141 cells/ml (similar to the clinic from which participants were recruited) [7,8].
-No change was seen in household size, household income, time to clinic, alcohol use [9], depression [10], social support [11], food insecurity [12], or ART regimen between the two monitoring periods (all P > 0.05).
+One hundred twelve participants had standard EAM for six months, followed by six months of real-time EAM plus follow-up.
+Median age was 36 years, 68% were female, 82% were literate, and pre-ART CD4 count was 141 cells/ml (similar to the clinic from which participants were recruited)[7,8].
+No change was seen in household size, household income, time to clinic, alcohol use[9], depression[10], social support[11], food insecurity[12], or ART regimen between the two monitoring periods (all p>0.05).

-Immediately after switching from standard EAM to realtime EAM plus follow-up, mean adherence increased from 84% to 93% (Fig. 1; P < 0.001).
-The increase was similar for participants triggering home visits 30 days or less versus more than 30 days after the device switch.
-When compared with projected average adherence with standard EAM and adjusting for time on ART, this difference persisted over 6 months.
-The mean number of at least 48-h interruptions per 6-month monitoring period decreased from 2.2 (SD 3.1) to 0.7 (SD 1.2) per participant after switching from standard EAM to real-time EAM plus follow-up.
-No difference was seen in viral suppression (6% versus 7%, P=0.48).
+Immediately after switching from standard EAM to real-time EAM plus follow-up, mean adherence increased from 84% to 93% (Figure 1; p<0.001).
+The increase was similar for participants triggering home visits 30 versus >30 days after the device switch.
+When compared to projected average adherence with standard EAM and adjusting for time on ART, this difference persisted over six months.
+The mean number of 48-hour interruptions per six-month monitoring period decreased from 2.2 (SD 3.1) to 0.7 (SD 1.2) per participant after switching from standard EAM to real-time EAM plus follow-up.
+No difference was seen in viral suppression (6% versus 7%, p=0.48).